Printing Terms

 Grammage

-weight in grams of a quantity of paper cut to sheets that measure one square meter.
+Weight in grams of a quantity of paper cut to sheets that measure one square meter.
 See also weight.

 Graphic